Apply to our Seminary

 English-speaking men between the ages of 18 and 35 who are considering a priestly vocation, or who are ready to apply to the FSSP, may make a short visit to the seminary during the academic year.
 This allows the visitor to experience the Fraternity charism and life as a seminarian.
 We are unable to consider candidates older than 35 years of age.

-When a man is ready to begin an application, he can access all of the necessary paperwork from this page.
-Candidates should submit the various documents as they are completed.
-We will keep track of the assorted documents as they arrive.
+When a man is ready to begin an application, he can access all of the necessary documents from the tab on this page.
+Candidates should submit the various documents by mail as they are completed, or in small batches.
+We will record and acknowledge receipt of these documents.

 * (Candidates who live outside North America should contact the OLGS Vocations Office regarding the required vocations retreat.
-It is possible that alternate arrangements can be made for you to meet with a FSSP priest in your region or at our seminary in Wigratzbad, Germany.
+It is possible that alternate arrangements can be made to meet with an FSSP priest in a region or at our seminary in Wigratzbad, Germany.
 The formal visit with the FSSP priest may replace the retreat requirement.)

-Retreat registration forms for the required vocations retreat will be available on this page by the month of February.
+Retreat registration forms for the required vocations retreat will be available under the “Documents” tab by the month of February.

-Please be certain to check the regions at the bottom of this page to make sure you are contacting the vocations office responsible for your region.
+Please be certain to check the regions found under the Questions tab to make sure you are contacting the vocations office responsible for your region.

 Our Lady of Guadalupe Seminary admits students of any race, color, and national or ethnic origin.
 This school is authorized under Federal law to enroll nonimmigrant alien students.